Obama jabs Russia, China on failure to extradite Snowden

 Still, Snowden's disclosures of widespread eavesdropping by the U.S. National Security Agency in China and Hong Kong have given Beijing considerable ammunition in an area that has been a major irritant between the countries.

-China's defense ministry called the U.S. government surveillance program, known as Prism, "hypocritical behavior."
+China's defence ministry called the U.S. government surveillance programme, known as Prism, "hypocritical behaviour."

 "This 'double standard' approach is not conducive to peace and security in cyber space," the state news agency Xinhua reported, quoting ministry spokesman Yang Yujun.